 Your liver is designed to filter toxins from the body.
 It’s also designed to repair itself if treated right.
 Over a period of time, alcohol can impact liver function and cirrhosis of the liver can occur with excessive drinking.
 Cirrhosis is the scarring of liver tissue which prevents it from working properly.
 Liver repair can occur within just a few weeks of lowering or removing alcohol intake – it’s not just alcohol that the liver works to remove as a toxin from your body.
 Its clear that this is not just short term but one of the long term benefits of staying alcohol free.

 Alcohol-free Beer is full of Vitamins

-It’s true that full-strength beer has these vitamins too, but alcohol-free beer provides them without the downsides of alcohol.
+While its true that full-strength beer has these vitamins too, but one of the non-alcoholic beer benefits is that alcohol-free beer provides them without the downsides of alcohol.

 - Vitamin B2: required to help your body process oxygen and energy

 - Vitamin B3: needed for brain function and lowering cholesterol

 - Vitamin B6: for red blood cells and healthy skin

 - Vitamin B9: helps to transport blood around the body

 - Vitamin B12: helps to produce red blood cells